-After growing 6.7% in 2022, the Portuguese economy is projected to increase by 2.1% in 2023 and 1,2% in 2024.
-Exports of goods and services reached 56,293 million euros by the end of June 2023, a decline of 3,4% compared to the same period in 2022.
+After growing 2% in 2024, the Portuguese economy is projected to grow 2.3% in 2025 and 2026.
+Exports of goods and services reached 56,293 million euros by the end of June 2024, a decline of 0,9% compared to the same period in 2023.

-In 2023, investment in tourism, real estate, renewable energy, and other longer-term projects remained strong in Portugal.
-Despite the present difficulties, local and international investors continue to be confident in the longer-term prospects in tourism, energy, and real estate.
+In 2024, investment in tourism, real estate, renewable energy, and other longer-term projects remained strong in Portugal.
+Despite the difficulties, local and international investors remain confident in the longer-term prospects in tourism, energy, and real estate.

 It is expected that the "Recovery and Resilience Plan" (Plano de Resiliência e Recuperação, PRR), supported by the European Union, will improve the performance of Portugal's economy in the near future.
-The government plans to invest in 85 infrastructure projects, with €22.200 million in the transportation sector, mainly in upgrading or building new railroads and subway infrastructure, €13,060 million in renewable energy, and €7,418 million in environment-related investments.
-In 2023, new public funds totaling 400 million euros were established, mostly to invest in start-ups.
+The government plans to invest in 85 infrastructure projects, with $\leq 22.200$ million in the transportation sector, mainly in upgrading or building new railroads and subway infrastructure, $\leq 13,060$ million in renewable energy, and $\leq 7,418$ million in environment-related investments.
+In 2023, new public funds totalling 400 million euros were established, mostly to invest in start-ups.